 If you need advice to help manage an employee with a health issue, it is essential to get the advice from an appropriately qualified doctor.
 Getting advice from a GP is not enough to clearly demonstrate you are meeting the requirements set out in law.

 Occupational health advice from a doctor who does not have a formal occupational health qualification can be challenged by an employee.

 The only defensible route for employers to get occupational health advice is to obtain it from a doctor with a formal qualification.
 DOccMed, AFOM, MFOM and FFOM are the only qualifications that matter.
 If a doctor does not have at least one, buyer beware.

-All the team of doctors at Occupational Health Assessment Limited have the relevant minimum qualifications and each has at a minimum of five years’ post-graduate experience.
-That means you can rely on their advice.
+All the team of doctors at Occupational Health Assessment Limited are Members of Fellows of the Faculty of Occupational Medicine.
+They exceed the relevant minimum qualifications and each has at a minimum of fifteen years’ post-graduate experience.
+That means you can fully rely on their advice.

 With a unique occupational health assessment service and access to clinics in Belfast, Birmingham, Bradford, Brighton, Bristol, Cardiff, Coventry, Derby, Edinburgh, Glasgow, Hull, Leeds, Leicester, Liverpool, London, Manchester, Newcastle, Northampton, Nottingham, Plymouth, Portsmouth, Reading, Sheffield, Southampton, Stoke, Surrey and more, the business provides high quality, expert medical advice.